syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### showEditDialog(index)
 {:#methods:showeditdialog}

-To show the dialog to edit the task in the TreeGrid.
+To open the dialog to edit a row/record in TreeGrid.

 <table class="params">
 <thead>